MatadorProBr/BetterCrewLink-FAQ/README.md

   * A: Yes, they have an updater that whenever you open the program, it will check for any updates, if there is one it will automatically start updating to the latest version.

 * Q: Why are robotic voices still going on?
-  * A: Most of the time BetterCrewLink solves the problem of robotic voices that happen with the normal CrewLink, if not, disable some settings in the BETA/DEBUG category, if that also doesn't work, close some programs on your PC that consume a lot of CPU, but if that doesn't work either, go to a PC parts store and buy a better CPU.
+  * A: Most of the time BetterCrewLink solves the problem of robotic voices that happen with the normal CrewLink, if not, disable some settings in the BETA/DEBUG category (mainly the VAD option, it consumes a lot of CPU in BetterCrewLink), if that also doesn't work, close some programs on your PC that consume a lot of CPU, but if that doesn't work either, go to a PC parts store and buy a better CPU.

 ## Create a Server